eEcoLiDAR/wetland_classification_from_lidar/README.md

 # Wetland classification using country-wide ALS data

-This repository aims to collect all the scripts which was used for wetland classification using Airborne Laser Scanning data within the [e-EcoliDAR project](https://www.esciencecenter.nl/project/eecolidar).
+This repository aims to collect all the scripts which was used for wetland classification based on Airborne Laser Scanning data within the [e-EcoLiDAR project](https://www.esciencecenter.nl/project/eecolidar).

 ## **The content of the directories are the following:**